slevithan/regex/README.md

 Here, the `{0}` quantifier at the end once again prevents matching its group at that position, while enabling all of the named groups within it to be used by reference.

-When using a regex to find matches (e.g. via the string `matchAll` method), named groups defined this way appear on each match's `groups` object with the value `undefined`, which is the value for any capturing group that didn't participate in a match.
-See the next section [*Subroutine definition groups*](#subroutine-definition-groups) for a way to avoid having such groups appear on the `groups` object.
+When using a regex to find matches (e.g. via the string `matchAll` method), named groups defined this way appear on each match's `groups` object, with the value `undefined` (which is the value for any capturing group that didn't participate in a match).
+See the next section [*Subroutine definition groups*](#subroutine-definition-groups) for a way to prevent such groups from appearing on the `groups` object.
 </details>

 > [!NOTE]